arcana-network/docs.arcana/docs/ca/integrate/web.md

 ## Access Unified Balance

-Use `getUnifiedBalances` to get the unified balance that covers all the supported tokens across all the chains in the wallet.
+Use `getUnifiedBalances` to get the unified balance in the user's EOA.
-It shows the total of every token across all chains in the wallet.
+Unified balance shows the total of every token across all chains in the wallet.

 ```js
 const balances = await ca.getUnifiedBalances()